 The term ‘spectrum’ means that the characteristics of ASD will vary, often wildly, between individuals.
-So, you might have a child at one of the Autism spectrum who is nonverbal with learning disabilities and at the other end, you may have a child with a high IQ, who is highly articulate.
+So, there may be a child at one end of the Autism spectrum who is nonverbal with learning disabilities and at the other end, there may be a child with a high IQ, who is highly articulate

 Many people in the ‘neurotypical’ population will have ASD traits, but don’t meet the criteria for an Autism diagnosis.

 In recent years, the USA has moved to reduce the different classifications used to describe someone who is on the ASD spectrum, which has previously included Asperger’s.
 It is likely that the UK will follow this revised system of classification and the ICD-10 (the manual Psychiatrists use when diagnosing conditions) is being revised.
 This understandably can make it confusing for families and individuals.

 In some children, the signs of autism are very obvious and they may be diagnosed with ASD from an early age.
 But for other children, the symptoms of autism are more subtle and harder to pick up.